 Inverted in Japan: Most grape-flavoured things there actually taste like grapes...
 Japanese varieties of them, who taste noticeably different than e.g. most European ones.

 This is more complicated than it sounds — there are several species of grapes, and Vitis vinifera — the species that produces most wine and table grapes — definitely doesn't taste like that.
-However, the American black grape, V. labrusca, sort of tastes like it, a flavor known for some reason as "foxy"; the common "grape" flavor is based on the "Concord" variety originally bred in the town of the same name in Massachusetts.
+However, the American black grape, V. labrusca, sort of tastes like it, a flavor known for some reason as "foxy"; the common "grape" flavor is based on the "Concord" variety originally bred in the town of the same name in Massachusetts and most commonly used for grape jelly.
 (Labrusca grapes can make wines, even good wines, but they taste rather strange to people who've never known anything other than typical vinifera wines; one labrusca-vinifera hybrid, Ravat Blanc, makes a wine that tastes rather like pineapple juice.)

 Artificial banana flavouring is in the same boat, as the flavouring was based on the (now rare) Gros Michel strain of Bananas, which tastes distinctly different (for one, it is much sweeter) than the Cavendish bananas we currently eat.